maximgorbatyuk/project-documents/document-architect-prompt.md

 - Do not duplicate content across files.
 Cross-reference instead.
 - Do not omit "out-of-scope" or "what this is NOT for" — those are load-bearing.
 - Do not skip the discovery phase.
 Writing without grounding produces hallucinated docs.
+- Do not phrase the "docs change with the code" rule aspirationally ("remember to update docs").
+It must be a concrete trigger → doc-to-update mapping in AGENTS.md, naming actual files in the target project.
 - (Mode B) Do not regenerate files that are already conformant.
 "It's not how I would have written it" is not a reason to edit.
 - (Mode B) Do not bulk-rewrite to apply stylistic preferences.
 The bar for editing existing prose is a concrete finding (drift, over-detail, inconsistency, missing pattern, completeness gap).
 - (Mode B) Do not silently delete content.
 If content is removed, name where it went or why it was redundant.